Professor of Architecture and Landscape Architecture; Director, Master of Real Estate Development Program

 Michael Robinson, ASLA

 J. Mark Taylor, PhD, JD

 Ben Wieseman, ASLA

-The Executive Program admits students who have at least three to five years’ experience in real estate development or a related field.
+This executive program requires a minimum of five years of progressively responsible professional experience or three years of real estate experience in the fields of accounting, appraisal, brokerage, construction, design, development, engineering or law.
+Entrance exams such as the GRE or GMAT are not required.
 An advantage of AUMRED is that students interact with a peer group that has several years of experience in the field.
 The interaction in the residential program—in planning, design, construction and market analyses—is an enriching experience, and an ideal setting for the exchange of ideas, teamwork, and often, collaboration among participants.